diebraga/project2/README.md

    <pre>
-   Links routes in the app are mocked too.
+   Route Links in the app are mocked too.

    All <a> are workng.